wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 		AND Input.Time = LastInWindow.LastEventTime

 **Explanation**:
-There are two steps in the query – the first one finds latest timestamp in 10 minute windows.
+There are two steps in the query - the first one finds latest timestamp in 10 minute windows.
 The second step joins results of the first query with original stream to find events matching last timestamps in each window.

-## Detect the absence of events ##
+## Query example: Detect the absence of events ##
 **Description**: Check that a stream has no value that matches a certain criteria. e.g. Have 2 consecutive cars from the same make entered the toll road within 90 seconds?